ishmadethis/ishmadethis/README.md

 ## Good to meet you! 👋

-- ✨ Presently a member of Juno College's Web Development Bootcamp, Cohort 39.

-- 🌱 Outside of Front-End Development, I am also learning virtualization and exploring self-hosted apps, and learning to use Linux.
+- ✨ Outside of Front-End Development, I am also learning virtualization and exploring self-hosted apps, and learning to use Linux.
 Just for fun.

 - 🎮 I'm a PC gaming enthusiast - mostly MMORPGs, FPS, and 4X games.